 A coordinate plane is a two-dimensional plane formed by the intersection of the x-axis and the y-axis.
-It can be used to locate points on a plane.
-The figure below shows a coordinate plane that specifies five points: A, B, C, D, and E.
+The point at which the x and y-axis intersect is known as the origin.
+The coordinate plane can be used to locate points on a plane.
+The figure below shows five points in a coordinate plane: A, B, C, D, and E.

-The coordiate plane can also be referred to as the Cartesian coordinate plane, as it is used as part of the Cartesian coordinate system.
+The coordinate plane can also be referred to as the Cartesian coordinate plane, as it is used as part of the Cartesian coordinate system.

 Several properties characterize a coordinate plane.